pranav1211/Uncharted-3/README.md

 Once the server is running, open [http://localhost:3000](http://localhost:3000) in your browser to access the treasure hunt.

 ## Journey
-Read more about Pranav's journey with regard to this event on his blog : https://medium.com/@beyondmebtw/from-trenches-to-triumph-uncharted-lost-voyage-c0c6729f86c9
+Read more about Pranav's journey with regard to this event on his blog : [From Trenches to Triumph : Uncharted Lost Voyage](https://medium.com/@beyondmebtw/from-trenches-to-triumph-uncharted-lost-voyage-c0c6729f86c9)

+## Answer Key
+View the answer key and master sheet on how to solve the puzzles via this excel sheet: [Answer Key](https://github.com/pranav1211/Uncharted-3/blob/main/Uncharted%20Master%20sheet%20-%20participants.xlsx)

 ## Acknowledgments
 We extend our gratitude to all the participants of **Uncharted: Lost Voyage** and the Utsav Ananta 2025 organizers for their support.
 This event was a collaborative effort powered by Gradient Club and we are proud to share it with you.